jmix-framework/jmix-bookstore-2/performance_testing/PERFORMANCE_TESTING.md

 ## Restrictions

-These results should be considered as a very rough estimate of the Jmix Bookstore application's performance, as they are based on the following simplifications:
+These results should be considered as a very rough estimation of the Jmix Bookstore application performance upper bound, as they are based on the following simplifications:

 * All users log in with the same credentials
 * All users repeat the same simplest scenario due to Vaadin client emulation issues.